 Whether you’re trying to lose weight or simply adopt a healthier lifestyle, watching what you drink is a must.
-To help you, we’ve created a list of the worst offenders.
-Take a look at our top 5 worst drinks for your body:
+To help you, we’ve created a list of five beverages that experts will tell you are the worst drinks for your body:

 1. Sodas & Diet Sodas

-Sodas rank number one among the worst drinks because they have zero nutritional value.
+Sodas rank No. 1 among the worst drinks because they have zero nutritional value.
 In fact, many of the ingredients contained in sodas are actually harmful to your body, including ungodly amounts of sugar and corn syrup.

 Diet sodas are also among the worst drinks for your body.
-Sadly, many people believe that diet sodas are healthy because they are lower in calories, but in reality, they are not healthy at all.
-Learn about the diet soda dangers here.
+Sadly, many people believe that diet sodas are healthy because they’re lower in calories.
+In reality, they’re not healthy at all.
+Learn about diet soda dangers by clicking here.

 2. Milk (non-organic)

 Most people think milk is actually one of the healthy beverages because of its calcium content.
-But the truth is non-organic cow’s milk it is actually one of the worst drinks and it’s loaded with a lot more than calcium!
-According to the Journal of Agricultural and Food Chemistry, the contents of each glass of milk can contain up to 20 different chemical agents including a variety of pharmaceutical drugs and growth promoters.
+But the truth is, non-organic cow’s milk it is actually one of the worst drinks; it’s loaded with a lot more than calcium!
+According to The Journal of Agricultural and Food Chemistry, the contents of each glass of milk can contain up to 20 different chemical agents, including a variety of pharmaceutical drugs and growth promoters.
 Milk is often laden with hormones, antibiotics, pesticides, herbicides, bacteria, and environmental pollutants (organophosphates).

 3. Apple Juice